All Products

 • Hologres (version 4.0.9 or later)

-1. Use your Alibaba Cloud account to activate PAI and create a workspace.
-Log on to the PAI console, select a region in the upper-left corner, and then authorize and activate the service.
-For more information, see Activate PAI and create a workspace.
+1. Use a root account to activate PAI and create a workspace.
+Log on to the PAI console, select a region in the upper-left corner, and then authorize and activate the product.

-2. Grant permissions to the operating account.
-You can skip this step if you are using your Alibaba Cloud account.
-If you are using a Resource Access Management (RAM) user, you must have the administrator role for the workspace.
-For more information about how to grant permissions, see the "Configure member roles" section of Manage workspaces.
+2. Authorize the operating account.
+You can skip this step if you are using a root account.
+RAM users must have the Workspace administrator role.
+For instructions on how to authorize an account, see the "Configure member roles" section in Create and manage workspaces.

-For more information about how to activate Alibaba Cloud Model Studio and create an API key, see Obtain an API key.
+To activate Alibaba Cloud Model Studio and create an API key, see Get an API key.

 Create a vector database instance